threefoldtecharchive/rivine/specs/beyond_atomic swaps.md

 ## Solutions

 ### 1 Eliminate the need to download the blockchain.

-the atomic swap tools should be able to use thin clients.
+The atomic swap tools should be able to use thin clients.
 Rivine currently has no commandline thin client.
 For bitcoin, we could use [Electrum](https://electrum.org/).

 Issues:
 - Commandline Rivine thin client: https://github.com/threefoldtech/rivine/issues/378

--  Btc atomicSwap for Electrum thin client: https://github.com/threefoldtech/rivine/issues/379
+Thin client support for other currencies are available for Bitcoin and Stellar.

-This would prove the concept, thin client support for other currencies would be trivial after this and can be done in a second phase..
+### 2 Payment channels and a lightning network

 ## References